-Upper Year Research Project
+Upper Year Research Projects and Experiential Courses

-What is the Upper Year Project?
+What Is The Upper Year Project?

 The upper year project is an opportunity for students to get hands-on experience in academia while earning their undergraduate degree.
 Students may choose to do a research project, literature review, or gain teaching experience through a teaching placement.
 These projects offer students the ability to get practical experience that will benefit them in their future careers.
-All three courses are full-year courses.

 Senior Research Project - Physics 4P06/Biophysics 4P06/Medphys 4Y06